Skip advert

 Advertisement - Article continues below

-It uses the same underpinnings as the Peugeot 308 family hatchback and 3008 SUV, as well as the new Vauxhall Astra.
-There are petrol, mild hybrid and plug-in hybrid powertrains and an all-electric version called the e-408 will be available as well.
+It uses the same underpinnings as the Peugeot 308 family hatchback and 3008 SUV, as well as the latest Vauxhall Astra.
+There are petrol, mild-hybrid and plug-in hybrid powertrains, as well as an all-electric version called the E-408.

 The interior of the 408 is just as stylish as the exterior and all the materials are of excellent quality.
 The design looks very modern and interesting, although the lack of air-con buttons is frustrating.
 The latest version of Peugeot’s i-Cockpit infotainment system is included, with two central touchscreens plus a 3D digital instrument cluster.